Ungrateful (song): Music video

 The official music video premiered on September 6, 2022.
 Directed by Colin Tilley, it opens with Megan Thee Stallion lying on a red quilt on her bed, dressed in black lingerie, rolling around and rapping.
 She then dresses for a funeral in all-black attire, including a floor-trailing dress, corset and veil, and struts down a hallway before arriving at a crowded funeral in the night.
 There, she places a black rose on the casket and raps in the cemetery as well.
 As Megan sheds a tear and a rainstorm begins, an alternate version of herself appears, wearing all-white attire (possibly in reference to her alter-ego Tina Snow) consisting of a dress and exceptionally large wide-brimmed floppy hat protecting her from the rain.
 The alternate Megan picks up Key Glock, who dons a glittery cardigan and bejeweled dolphin chain.
-Glock begins rapping from the porch of an ivy-vined house, and rides shotgun to Megan as she drives through the intensifying rain.
+Glock begins rapping from the porch of an ivy-vined house, and rides shotgun to Megan as she drives through the intensifying storm.